shivamsekhri/data_analyst/Excel/readme.md

 # Visualizations:
-Created stacked bar and pie charts in Excel to represent campaign metrics, such as CPC (Cost Per Click), CPA (Cost Per Acquisition), and ad spend, for easier interpretation of results.
+Created stacked bar and pie charts in Excel to represent campaign metrics, such as CPC (Cost Per Click), CPA (Cost Per Acquisition), Conversion rate and Ad spend, for easier interpretation of results.

 # Tools Used
 Microsoft Excel: Advanced data analysis with pivot tables, calculated fields, and visualizations.